UfoMc/UfoRestAPI/README.md

 <img src="banner.png" width="2048" hight="400"/>

+At the time there are some bugs I need to fix.
+When everything is fixed up the rest will be uploaded aigan :/

 About
 -----
  - I uploaded my own RestAPI.
 If you notice any possible bugs please feel free to contact me via discord (ufo.dev)